 The deficient practice was first noted in the state investigator’s findings after reviewing a resident’s 3:30 AM 02/07/2016 Nurses Notes the documents “at 11:00 PM, shift change, the resident noted not in bed.
 Facility and surrounding area search thoroughly.
 Local businesses search.
 Resident not located.
 The administrator called at 12:15 AM and notified of the resident missing from the facility.”

 Documentation also revealed that at “12:38 AM, the resident returned to the facility [...and] fell on the buttocks after taking a few steps into the building.
 Bleeding noted to the right knuckle on pinky finger, also has abrasion to the right ring finger knuckle and middle finger knuckle.”
 Additional bruising and superficial scratches were noted by the staff.
 The doctor was notified of the incident in a message was left for the resident’s Power of Attorney (POA).

 Smithton Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one is being abused or neglected while residing at Integrity Health Care of Smithton, call the Rosenfeld Injury Lawyers law offices now.
+If you suspect your loved one is being abused or neglected while residing at Integrity Health Care of Smithton, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our respected Illinois attorneys have represented clients who have been abused, mistreated or neglected by caregivers and other residents at their nursing facility.